microsoft/TypeScript-Handbook/pages/tutorials/React.md

 Of note:

-* `tsconfig.json` contains some TypeScript-specific options for our project.
+* `tsconfig.json` contains TypeScript-specific options for our project.
 * `tslint.json` stores the settings that our linter, [TSLint](https://github.com/palantir/tslint), will use.
 * `package.json` contains our dependencies, as well as some shortcuts for commands we'd like to run for testing, previewing, and deploying our app.
 * `public` contains static assets like the HTML page we're planning to deploy to, or images.
 You can delete any file in this folder apart from `index.html`.